 Back of the Bus, 2-25 August, on an actual bus!

 Matthew Whiteside took part in Rough Mix 2016 and Magnetic North has since supported his collaboration with fellow Rough Mixer Marisa Zanotti: We Are All Made of Stars.
 Matthew is a composer and musician who also curates The Night With… a series of contemporary music concerts in unusual spaces.
-The Night With… will also be part of the Edinburgh Festival Fringe, supported by the Made in Scotland programme.
+The Night With… is coming to this year's Edinburgh Festival Fringe, supported by the Made in Scotland programme.

 Matthew Whiteside, The Night With…, 13-20 August, Various venues

 Karl Jay Lewin took part in Rough Mix 2017 and will be presenting his work at Summerhall as part of the British Council showcase.
-Described by The Guardian as a Dadaist riposte to Strictly Come Dancing, Extremely Pedestrian Chorales has a short run at the end of the Fringe.
+Described by The Guardian as a Dadaist riposte to Strictly Come Dancing, Extremely Pedestrian Chorales has a short run at the end of the Fringe at Summerhall.

 Karl Jay Lewin, Extremely Pedestrian Chorales, 20-25 August, Summerhall